-In our view, the IASB could further complete the characterisation of the reporting entity by stating clearly in the main body of the Conceptual Framework that the reporting entity is considered to be a for-profit entity (with a preferable loop-back to paragraph 1.2 of the draft Conceptual Framework where the reporting entity is first mentioned).
+In our view, the IASB could further complete the characterisation of the reporting entity by stating clearly in the main body of the Conceptual Framework that the reporting entity is considered to be a for-profit entity.
 At the moment, it is only indicated in paragraph BC4.28 of the Basis for Conclusions of the ED that the IASB uses the assumption of a for-profit entity in developing the asset definition in the ED.
 The information that the IASB considers developing accounting guidance only for for-profit entities should not be buried in the Basis for Conclusions.